Hand holding a large knitted pumpkin in rust coloured yarn with a mustard knitted pumpkin in the background with scattered nuts and leaves

 Free Pumpkin Knitting Pattern: Bibbity Bobbity Pumpkins

-Hello my lovely friends.
 I hope you are all feeling inspired and creative.
 Throughout Autumn or Fall, I really love to see all the pumpkins appearing on my Instagram feed, and it inspired me to create a pumpkin pattern to share with you, so that you too can knit a pumpkin from my free pumpkin knitting pattern.
+And for those of you who like to download and save your patterns, to use over and over again, I have also created a paid-for version that you can download and save to you pattern folder on your own device.

 Introducing my free pumpkin knitting pattern